Connor LaClair

 Master of Arts in Defense Policy

-Insightful and influential policymakers at the highest levels of national defense remain vital to the protection of the United States and its citizens and to the diplomatic presence of the U.S. abroad.
-Emphasizing both theory and practice, the Norwich University online Master of Arts in Defense Policy (MDP) prepares students to take on advisory and supervisory roles with the Department of Defense and other government agencies, independent contractors, think tanks and organizations in the defense industry.
-The program explores the relationship between defense policies and national power and provides students with the research, analytical and communications skills to think and act decisively in critical, real-world defense scenarios.
+You know that insightful and influential policymakers at the highest levels of national defense remain vital to the protection of the United States and its citizens and to the diplomatic presence of the U.S. abroad.
+Prepare to take on advisory and supervisory roles with the Department of Defense and other government agencies, independent contractors, think tanks and organizations in the defense industry with the Norwich University online Master of Arts in Defense Policy program.
+Gain the research, analytical and communications skills to think and act decisively in critical, real-world defense scenarios from one of only a few master’s-level programs.

-One of only a few master’s-level programs, the Norwich MDP is the crucial next step for military veterans, for professionals seeking to advance their current careers in non-combat military roles and for civilians working in the Department of Defense, the State Department and defense-related industries.
-Grounded in historical context, coursework equips students to evaluate significant trends in defense policy as it relates to human rights, international law, intelligence, kinetic operations, diplomacy, conflict management and interagency activities.
-Expert faculty with deep experience in the field guide students toward a graduate-level understanding of the current security environment, national and international defense policies, defense strategies and decision-making methodology.
+If you are a military veteran, a professional seeking to advance your current career in non-combat military roles or a civilian working in the Department of Defense, the State Department or defense-related industries, a master’s in defense policy is a crucial next step to achieving your goals.
+Learn to evaluate significant trends in defense policy as it relates to human rights, international law, intelligence, kinetic operations, diplomacy, conflict management and interagency activities with coursework grounded in historical context.
+You will gain a graduate-level understanding of the current security environment, national and international defense policies, defense strategies and decision-making methodology.

 Learn from expert faculty—retired military and defense personnel, as well as academic specialists—who are dedicated to your career success.